Azure/Azure-Sentinel/Solutions/Recorded Future/Playbooks/readme.md

 ## RecordedFuture-IOC_Enrichment-IP_Domain_URL_Hash
 Type: Response\
+Included in Recorded Future Intelligence Solution: Yes\
-Requires **/recordedfuturev2** API keys as described in the [Connector authorization](#connector-authorization) section.
+Requires **/recordedfuturev2** API keys as described in the [Connector authorization](#connectors-authorization) section.

-Enriches IOCs (IPs, Domains, URLs and hashes) in Sentinel incidents with Recorded Future Intelligence.
+Enriches IOCs (IPs, Domains, URLs and hashes) in Microsoft Sentinel incidents with Recorded Future Intelligence.
 The Playbook adds the following data for all IOCs an incident:

 * Recorded Future Risk Score
 * Triggered Risk Rules